TEAMMATES/teammates/docs/development.md

 Run tests using the configurations available under `Play → Run`.

+To run individual tests, right-click on the test files on the project explorer and choose `Run`.

 ## Deploying to a staging server

 > `Staging server` is the server instance you set up on Google App Engine for hosting the app for testing purposes.